arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/Foundation-concepts/portenta-x8-foundations.md

 ## Instructions

 If you need help with setting up your board then please have a look at the [Getting started tutorial]().
+The getting started tutorial will show you how to set up your board with a factory and upload containers to it.

 ## Factories

-When you have your board connected to a factory you can then wirelessly change the container on the board.

-FoundriesFactory is the start of your embedded OS, tailored specifically for your product.
-When you create a Factory, we immediately bootstrap the CI build process for a vanilla, unmodified Linux microPlatform OS Image, which is from this point onward, owned by you.

-### Factories integrated with Arduino Cloud
+In your factory page you can with ease keep track of the devices, members, teams and containers associated with your factory.

 With the help of the Arduino Cloud integration with foundries you can easily create your own factory right from the Arduino Cloud page.
 You can set your factory's platform and name.
 The platform here will be the Portenta X8.

 With the factory created and the board linked to it, you can start and develop Linux based containers that can then easily be uploaded to your factories Portenta X8.
-In your factory page you can with ease keep track of the devices, members, teams and containers associated with your factory.

 ## Conatiners